 Douglas Armstrong donated 2016-09-13 19:57:01 +1000

-Annual membership to WAT connects you with the Tasmanian screen sector and allows you to access a range of beneifts:
+Annual membership to WAT connects you with the Tasmanian screen sector and allows you to access a range of benefits:

-- receive a 30% discount when you hire production equipment from WAT
+- receive a 30% discount when you hire production equipment or venue space with WAT

-- be part of the WAT crew directory - a great way to profile your skills, connect with others and gain referrals for work opportunities
+- be part of the WAT crew and/or production company database - a great way to profile your skills, connect with others and gain referrals for work opportunities

-- access initiatives and professional development opportunities that WAT offers
+- access initiatives and professional development opportunities including workshops and events

 - apply for equipment subsidy and sponsorship